Kong/terraform-provider-konnect/docs/resources/event_gateway_virtual_cluster.md

 * terminate - terminate authentication at the proxy level and originate authentication to the backend cluster using the configuration defined at BackendCluster's authentication.
-  SASL auth is not originated if authentication on the backend_cluster is not configured.
-Not Null; must be one of ["passthrough", "validate_forward", "terminate"]
+  SASL auth is not originated if authentication on the backend_cluster is not configured. possible known values include one of ["passthrough", "validate_forward", "terminate"]; Not Null
 - `validate` (Attributes) Validation rules. (see [below for nested schema](#nestedatt--authentication--oauth_bearer--validate))

 <a id="nestedatt--authentication--oauth_bearer--claims_mapping"></a>